Did you know that almost 77% of online buyers abandon checkout forms? Form abandonment is an issue you aren’t facing alone.

 And that’s it.

 We hope you like our article on how to reduce form abandonment in WordPress the right way.
-You can also check out our guide on how to track links and button clicks in WordPress using Google Analytics and best contact form WordPress plugins.
+You can also check out our guide on how to track links and button clicks in WordPress using Google Analytics and the best contact form WordPress plugins.